 Abstract:

 Health care and community-based organizations are navigating uncertainty, with shifting policies, funding instability, and mounting operational challenges that require high-stakes decisions with incomplete information.
-Grounded in decision science, organizational transformation, and continuous improvement principles, the session will highlight practical frameworks that help teams make better decisions under stress, avoid common cognitive traps, and translate insight into measurable impact.
+Grounded in decision science, organizational transformation, and continuous improvement principles, this first session of a two-part webinar series highlighted practical frameworks that help teams make better decisions under stress, avoid common cognitive traps, and translate insight into measurable impact.
+Part two will provide attendees with the opportunity to practice the frameworks live using challenging decisions from their real-world experiences.

 About this event:

 Every day, health care professionals and leaders make complex decisions amid ambiguity, often with limited data, high emotional load, and real consequences for staff, patients, and communities.
 Yet decision-making is one of the most critical leadership skills that professionals are rarely trained to develop.
-This webinar will unpack how Decision Intelligence reframes decision-making as an explicit and structured practice.
+This first session of a two-part webinar series unpacked how Decision Intelligence reframes decision-making as an explicit and structured practice.

-This webinar will be grounded in the Decision Intelligence 4 Health framework, focusing on four interconnected dimensions:
+This webinar was grounded in the Decision Intelligence 4 Health framework, focusing on four interconnected dimensions:

 • Decision Quality: Ensuring decisions are well-framed, aligned with values, and free from common cognitive traps like bias and faulty reasoning